Personal Property Appraisers in Massachusetts61 Verified Professionals Across 30 Cities

 How many personal property appraisers are in Massachusetts?

 Our directory lists 61 active personal property appraisers in Massachusetts, with the largest concentrations in Boston, Cambridge, Worcester.
-All were sourced from recognized professional registries.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 Are appraisers in Massachusetts USPAP-certified?